sreeharshab/scalar_codes/README.md

 15. slide_sigma3_gb: Slides Σ3 grain boundary.
 Serial and parallel runs are implemented.
 In each run, step and linear schemes are implemented.
 Note that step scheme is effective for studying the stick-slip sliding behavior and linear scheme is effective for studying elastic deformation.
 16. intercalate_Li: Inserts Li in all the interstice positions of Σ3 grain boundary.
 17. symmetrize_Si100_surface: Symmetrizes Si (100) strcuture along z axis.
 This is necessary to perform surface charging calculations using [VASPsol](https://github.com/henniggroup/VASPsol).
 18. cure_Si_surface_with_H: In order to study Si surfaces, it is essestial to create a bulk like environment far from the surface.
 To create this environment, we need to add hydrogens to our surface model (with vacuum) to cure the dangling bonds.
-This code inserts works best for (100) Si surface where it insertes two hydrogens if the coordination of silicon is less than four.
+This code inserts works best for (100) Si surface where it inserts two hydrogens if the coordination of silicon is less than four.

 ## Citing
 If you use scalar_codes in your research, please cite the following paper: